Classes (CICS 127)

 Today’s world is complex and tech-driven.
 How do we use the tools of information technology to solve problems in a socially responsible way, i.e. in a way that both empowers us and promotes the well-being of the communities in which we live?

 This course is for everyone at all levels and with all interests.
 No programming or prerequisites are required.
 We focus on building skills to think analytically, broadly and strategically, as well as to communicate effectively about complex problems with societal impact.
-Course lectures will be given by Public Interest Technologist and Professor Fran Berman, a diverse group of instructors from across the UMass campus and potential guest lecturers, all coordinated to introduce students to the emerging field of Public Interest Technology.
-Assignments will provide students multiple paths to success.
+Course lectures will be given by Public Interest Technologist and Professor Fran Berman, and a diverse group of guest lecturers, all coordinated to introduce students to the emerging field of Public Interest Technology.

 Course Objectives